Engin-Boot/capture-behavior-of-a-visit-counter-Rajshree208/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given
+  Given A patient has an entry card
-  When
+  When The patient visits the hospital
-  Then
+  Then Show Patient visit

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given
+  Given The visitor is a Specialist
-  When
+  When The specialist is going to visit
-  Then
+  Then Compute and determine parking slots if available